Glorious Goodwood Betting Offers 2017

 Day Five – Saturday 5th August 2017

-The benefit of losing the Nassau Stakes from day 5 is it has promoted the much loved heritage handicap Stewards Cup comes up next, this is open to all horses aged three or older and is now run over just 6 furlongs.
+The benefit of losing the Nassau Stakes from day 5 is it has promoted the much loved heritage handicap Stewards’ Cup to the race of the day.
+This is open to all horses aged three or older and is now run over just 6 furlongs.
 The race name goes back to the 1830’s when the senior steward of the course would award a cup to the winner of any race they chose.
 This varied each year and was finally fixed by Lord George Bentinck in 1839 for one race over a mile and a half, this is where the 1m 6f Bentinck Course name comes from.
 The current race has a purse of £250k with around £160,000 to the winner.

 The end of the festival sees three big field handicap races that gives punters a chance to place some nice each-way bets.
 The first is open to 2yo males followed by a 3yo+ race, both class 2 run over 7 furlongs, before the festival curtain falls with a class 3 1 mile 1 furlong race for four-year-olds and older.

 About the Qatar Goodwood Festival

 Goodwood racecourse is part of the Goodwood country estate around five miles from Chichester in West Sussex, England.
 The estate has been owned and run by the Duke of Richmond family since the 18th Century with the third Duke the founder of the course and festival.
 The landscape around the estate is renowned for its attractiveness, set against a Iron Age hill fort, and being fairly close to the sea the course is often bathed in mist and fog in the mornings.